AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. Learn about [feature support in Customer Journey Analytics](/help/getting-started/aa-vs-cja/cja-aa.md).
 Most Adobe Analytics features are supported in Customer Journey Analytics, and many additional features are available in Customer Journey Analytics.

+1. When your Web SDK implementation is complete and you are comfortable with the data that you are collecting, you can disable AppMeasurement data collection.

-1. Disable AppMeasurement data collection.
+   For more information, see [Disable AppMeasurement data collection](/help/getting-started/cja-upgrade/cja-upgrade-disable-appmeasurement.md).

-1. Disable the Analytics source connector.
+1. Disable the Analytics source connector after all Analytics source connector data leaves your data retention period.

    With the Experience Platform Web SDK implementation, the Analytics source connector is needed only for historical Adobe Analytics data and to compare data from your original implementation with that of your new implementation.